Khalid Duhham Al-Jawary: 1980 assassination attempt

 On October 25, 1980, an unidentified assailant launched a rocket at the automobile of Abu Walid al-Iraqi while in Beirut, Lebanon.
 Although two aides suffered injuries, Abu Walid escaped the attack unharmed.
 The Voice of Palestine, a PLO-supported radio station, blamed the attack on the Mossad, although a rival Palestinian militant group may have attempted the attack.
 The same radio report indicated that he was head of the technical division of the Unified Security Organization, where he worked closely with Salah Khalaf, or Abu Iyad, for many years.

 Capture and release

 In January 1991 he flew from Iraq to attend the funeral of Abu Iyad in Tunis.
 He was detained en route in Rome for use of a false Jordanian passport.
 A few months later Italian authorities handed over custody to the FBI, who flew Al-Jawary to stand trial in Brooklyn.
 In 1993, he was sentenced to 30 years in prison.

 In 2000, Al-Jawary claimed in a sworn statement to U.S. immigration officials that he was a member of the PLO and of Hamas.

-Al-Jawary was released on February 19, 2009, having served 16 years of his term, and was handed over to US immigration officials pending deportation.
+Al-Jawary was released from the federal Supermax prison in Florence, Colorado on February 19, 2009, having served 16 years of his term, and was handed over to US immigration officials pending deportation.
 On February 26, Al-Jawary was escorted from the United States, arriving in Sudan on March 3 after having been denied asylum in Jordan and Algeria.